-Send a parcel to France from only £5.95
+Send a parcel to Bordeaux from only £7.95

 Send a Parcel to Bordeaux, France